 - Prepare the baking sheet.
 Line a rimmed baking sheet with parchment paper.

 - Prepare the batter.
 Combine the egg whites (not whole eggs!), sugar, almond extract, and vanilla in a small bowl.
-Fold the coconut into the liquid and mix until it's well coated.
+Whip until thick and frothy.
+Fold the coconut into the egg white mixture and mix until it's well coated.

 - Form the macaroons.
-Use a small scoop to measure out 1 heaping tablespoon of cookie batter for each macaroon.
+Use a small cookie scoop or a pastry bag with a tip to measure out 1 heaping tablespoon of cookie dough for each macaroon.
 There should be approximately 15 cookies.